NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/layeredArchitecture.rst

         }
     })

-These requests contains no parameters in the url but json object in the request body.
+This request has no parameter in the url but has a json object in the request body.

 **Update Loan Plan**

-When user sends PATCH request to the ``/loan-plans`` it will update the existing Loan Plan in the MongoDB specified by the Loan Plan Id.
-It will call the ``planService.updatePlan()`` function with the request and return the updated Loan Plan. ::
+When a user sends a PATCH request to the ``/loan-plans`` via the web app, the function updates the existing Loan Plan corresponding to Loan Plan Id stored in MongoDB.
+It calls the ``planService.updatePlan()`` function, which returns the updated Loan Plan. ::

     router.patch('/:planId', async (req, res) => {